brandstrat-sas/omldeploytool/systemd/README.md

 infra_env: lan
 ```

-And finally, the *bucket_url* and *postgres_host* parameters must be commented out, so that both (PostgreSQL and Object Storage MinIO) are deployed within the application instance.
+And finally, the *bucket_url* and *postgres_host* parameters must be commented out, so that both (PostgreSQL and Object Storage MinIO) are deployed within the data instance.

 The rest of the parameters can be customized as desired.